<aside> <img src="/icons/home_lightgray.svg" alt="/icons/home_lightgray.svg" width="40px" /> Home

 4. To keep the group focused on ecological enquiry if the group becomes too analytical, wanders off from personal and collective enquiry into practical tools or other people’s teachings, stays in the details as opposed to diving deep into what’s most alive, or stays at a surface level.

-5. To be reasonably available before the recording, to support guest members in feeling equipped to be a GW guest circle member, and after, to support completion. </aside>
+6. To be reasonably available before the recording, to support guest members in feeling equipped to be an Ecological Us guest circle member, and after, to support completion. </aside>

-<aside> <img src="/icons/water_red.svg" alt="/icons/water_red.svg" width="40px" /> THE FLOW OF AN ECOLOGICAL ENQUIRY CIRCLE
+<aside> <img src="/icons/water_green.svg" alt="/icons/water_green.svg" width="40px" /> THE FLOW OF AN ECOLOGICAL ENQUIRY CIRCLE

 In an ecological enquiry circle, we ‘investigate’ our lived experiences, ideas, worldviews, and blindspots so that we can start to discover just how much we are informed by each other, place, social constructs, relationship, interbeing, social systems, the natural world, the more-than-human, current events, histories, ancestral lines, and possible futures (and more!).